-Prosthodontics is the reconstruction and replacement of teeth damaged as a result of congenital disorders and traumatic injuries; and includes the rehabilitation of patients with tissue lost as a result of injury.
+Prosthodontics is the reconstruction and replacement of teeth damaged as a result of congenital disorders and traumatic injuries, and includes the rehabilitation of patients with tissue lost as a result of injury/ cancer/ other oral conditions.

-The department operates a shared care arrangement with general dental practitioners.
-It provides an advisory service on more straightforward cases for treatment to be carried out by patients own general dental practitioners.
+The department provides an advisory service for less complex cases to facilitate treatment to be carried out by patients own general dental practitioners (primary care).
 In more complex cases we may be able to offer all or part of the treatment in the department.
 Much of this treatment is carried out by hospital dentists undergoing specialist training and by dental postgraduates who are undertaking higher degrees such as MSc courses in Conservative Dentistry, or an MClinDent programme in Prosthodontics.

 Patients are expected to maintain a good standard of oral care to ensure that any treatment will be long-lasting, and also to maintain regular contact with their own primary care practitioners.
-Upon completion of active treatment, patients are normally discharged back to the routine care of their own dentist, although they may be offered review appointments periodically.
+Upon completion of active treatment, patients are discharged back to the routine care of their own dental care provider.
+Any longer-term maintenance and replacement work would need to be provided by the General Dental Practitioner.

 Patient contact